Alfred, Lord Tennyson

 Morris, Marshall, Faulkner and Company is founded, marking the start of the arts and crafts movement.

-InternationalThe American civil war begins after the Confederate army attacks Union forces at Fort Sumner in April.
+InternationalThe American civil war begins after the Confederate army attacks Union forces at Fort Sumter in April.
 The Confederates, comprised of eleven southern states who seceded from the Union over the right to independence on issues such as abolition, are presided over by Jefferson Davis, formerly senator of Mississippi.
 Although the Union had early successes, the Confederates' victory at Bull Run sets the Union up for a long, four-year war.

 Tell us more